 (A continuation from The Man On Facebook Part 1)

 KK’s house was tastefully furnished in brown.
 Brown leather sofas, a brownish glass table, a brown carpet with large biege circles.
-Brown African carvings standing on all corners of the room.
+Brown African carvings standing on all four corners of the room.
 Even the curtains were a lighter shade of brown, going all the way down to the wooden flooring.

 “You have a beautiful house.”
 She found herself complimenting.

 “I try.”
 Was all KK said, smiling ruefully.
 Weird how he took compliments.

 “Come, let me show you the bedroom!”
 He then quickly decided, grabbing Enid’s hand.

 Enid had expected to see more brown but was pleasantly surprised when she got to the bedroom and saw other shades of colors.
 At least he had a nice blue chequered duvet, cream curtains, a black dressing table, an inbuilt wardrobe and a cream floormat.

 On top of his dressing table was an assortment of male products.
 Colognes, male body lotion, after shave…The more Enid got acquainted with this man’s house, the more he surprised her with his personal tastes.

 Then suddenly, KK pulled her into an embrace.
 It was not the side hug that he had given her outside the gate but rather a full, almost sensual embrace.
 Her face was buried in his chest and she could now take in the whole unique scent of his cologne.
 Previously, she had just been catching whiffs of it as she followed him up to his house.